CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 There are six -resist parameters: acid, bash, chip, cut, elec, and fire.
 These are integer values; the default is 0 and they can be negative to take more damage.

-There are six -resist parameters: acid, bash, chip, cut, elec, and fire.
-These are integer values; the default is 0 and they can be negative to take more damage.

 ```C++
 {
     "type": "material",